Rettie and the Ragamuffin Parade, a historical fiction picture book |

 Bonus:

-Take kids to the market like the mom on An Everyday Story
+Take kids to the market like the mom on An Everyday Story to teach them the value of money. |

 I've reviewed Lily's Victory Garden